adamtow/notecuts/docs/English.md

 - `Mary's iPhone`
 - `Johnny's iPad touch`

+If you have an iPad and an iPhone, you would have a minimum of two notes (stored on either Dropbox, Evernote, or Apple Notes) and four NoteCuts, organized as follows:

+**iPad**
+- My iPad: Local NoteCut
+- My iPhone: Remote NoteCut

+**iPhone**
+- My iPad: Remote NoteCut
+- My iPhone: Local NoteCut

 Let's first create a local NoteCut.
 Give it a name using the scheme described above.

-The name you choose will be used as the title of the note in Apple Notes or Evernote and the filename for the text file on Dropbox.
+The name you choose will be used as part of the title of the note in Apple Notes or Evernote and the filename for the text file on Dropbox.
 The format for the note or filename will be:

 	`NoteCuts (XYZ)`

 Where `XYZ` is the name you enter.

+> For Dropbox, do not add the `.txt` file extension.
+It will automatically be appended to the end of the name you choose.

 ### NoteCut Location
 Next, you'll choose where you want the associated note will live.
 Select from: